-- E. Optimizing safety through retrofit and redesign of existing runways and taxi ways. - F. Safety considerations for drones operating in or near the airport environment-issues and constraints as well as benefits and costs. - G. Innovative concepts for virtual/remote towers at non-towered airports. - H. Optimizing NextGen technology to improve runway safety in particular and airport safety in general.
+E. Optimizing safety through retrofit and redesign of existing runways and taxi ways.

+F. Safety considerations for drones operating in or near the airport environment-issues and constraints as well as benefits and costs.

+G. Innovative concepts for virtual/remote towers at non-towered airports.

+H. Optimizing NextGen technology to improve runway safety in particular and airport safety in general.

+I. Methods for improving runway safety during airport construction and reconstruction.